 A staple for painters and decorators, pure brilliant white is actually devoid of all pigment.
 This means it reflects back nearly all light that hits it – conversely, the darker the colour, the more light it absorbs.
 It is an absence of colour that brightens the space by bouncing light into shadows and lifting the entire room.

 Choose this for small rooms with a good source of natural light, anything north facing or shaded might feel cold and dim.
 True white is also a perfect accompaniment on woodwork and ceilings for any shade of off-white you choose, particularly those with a blue or grey tint.

-Helen at Benjamin Moore says: ‘In a south facing room Chantilly Lace, which is a pure true white without any undertones, works well.
+Helen continues, ‘In a south facing room Chantilly Lace, which is a pure true white without any undertones, works well.
 For something more muted, Decorator’s White is also stunning.’

 Our pick of the best true white paints: